 Is Form I-485 Still Open for New Filings?

 What changed sits inside the file once it is open.
 Officers are now directed to treat statutory eligibility as the starting point, not the finish line.
-The discretionary analysis — historically a quiet part of adjudication — is now an explicit, documented step.
-Practically, this means a file built only around the eligibility checklist may be a weaker file in May 2026 than the same file would have been in April.
+The discretionary analysis, historically a quiet part of adjudication, is now an explicit, documented step.
+In practice, a file built only around the eligibility checklist may be a weaker file in May 2026 than the same file would have been in April.

 What Specifically Changed Inside the Adjudication?